Planif-fr/slate/source/index.html.md

-sport | instance of sport of the session (string) title | title of the session (string) description | description of the session (string) steps | list of steps of the session, null if variants(Array of steps) variants | list of variants of the session, empty if only one variant (Array of variants)
+sport | instance of sport of the session (string) title | title of the session (string) description | description of the session (string) tags | list of tags choose by the creator (Array of string) steps | list of steps of the session, null if variants (Array of steps) variants | list of variants of the session, empty if only one variant (Array of variants)

 > JSON structured like this: